-Applicants for admission must be sixteen years of age, of good personality, and of sound moral character.
+Applicants for admission must be at least sixteen years of age, of good personality, and of sound moral character.

-Applications for admission, accompanied by the proper credentials, should be in the hands of the Secretary of the Faculty at least one week before the first date fixed for registration at the opening of each school term.
+In order to insure admission, applications, accompanied by the proper credentials, should be in the hands of the Secretary of the Faculty at least one week before the first date fixed for registration at the opening of each school term.
 Applicants should indicate the course desired and, if the General Professional Course is chosen, which of the optional courses scheduled in the outline for the first term is to be included.
-(Note that the course in Manual Training includes Handwork I and either Handwork II or Wood Shop I.)